ghowland/ddd/README.md

 It can be used for validation as well as population.

-DDD is not meant to be able to model any data possible, but it can model many formats of data with very simple descriptions.
+*NOTE: DDD is not meant to be able to model any data possible, but it can model many formats of data with very simple descriptions.
+I haven't tested it to see what it cannot create/validate yet, but for all the things I currently need to validate/populate, it works well.*

 # Data Types